ClientSDK/sriwijaya-ws-client-go/examples/sjwsv111/by-features/05.WsCancelPNR/README.md

-# WsSearchFlight: Search Flight Method
+# WsCancelPNR: ...
+Method

-Search Flight Method (WsSearchFlight) is a service method to search flight schedule information from Sriwijaya Air Web Service (SOAP) v.111 [[1](https://wsp.sriwijayaair.co.id:11443/wsdl.eticketv111/index.php)].
+...
+(Ws...) is a service method to ... from Sriwijaya Air Web Service (SOAP) v.111 [[1](https://wsp.sriwijayaair.co.id:11443/wsdl.eticketv111/index.php)].

-> In this example you will learn about using  Search Flight Method (WsSearchFlight) with Go (sjwsdk111 package).
+> In this example you will learn about using  ...
+Method (Ws...) with Go (sjwsdk111 package).

 The following are the sections available in this guide.